Detecting tumor tissue more precisely and faster using diamond technology

 It’s the uncertainty that frightens us most: Cancer.
 According to a report by the Robert Koch Institute from 2016, the absolute number of new cases in Germany has almost doubled since the early 1970s.
 Time is a crucial factor, as an early and accurate diagnosis can save lives.
 During the past decades the methods to detect suspicious tissue in the body have continuously become more precise.
 Magnetic resonance imaging is particularly gentle and efficient for patients because it works without any harmful chemicals or radioactive substances.
 MRI can also create three-dimensional, detailed cross-sections of the human tissue.

 Classical MRI uses magnetic fields in order to produce high-resolution images.
-A human body is composed of 70 percent water.
+A human body is composed of 70 percent of water.
 Each water molecule contains two hydrogen atoms with magnetic nuclei.
 The magnetic fields in these nuclei are generated by nuclear spins.
 A so-called polarisator can be used in order to amplify and adjust the tiny magnetic fields of these spins.
 The better the spins are adjusted, the stronger is the MRI’s signal and the more accurate the results.
 By adding high frequency pulses, certain atomic nuclei in the human body are excited resonantly, which can be measured as an electrical signal.
 A program subsequently translates the signals into high-resolution, three-dimensional images.

 10,000 times more sensitive thanks to diamond-based polarizers